Last Updated on January 26, 2022 by Grow with Bovees

 When frost first covers the ground, any flowers or fruit that are still on the plants will likely freeze and perish.
-In many cases that will be followed by the death of the whole plant.
-Some greens in your garden can even become toxic after freezing, such as rhubarbs and asparagus.
+In many cases, that will be followed by the death of the whole plant.
+Some greens in your garden can even become toxic after freezing, such as rhubarb and asparagus.

-Citrus trees, tropical fruit such as mango and pineapple, avocados, eggplant, corn, tomatoes, sweet potatoes, peppers, and cucumbers are frost tender plants, to name a few.
+Citrus trees, tropical fruits such as mango and pineapple, avocados, eggplant, banana trees, corn, tomatoes, sweet potatoes, peppers, and cucumbers are frost-tender plants, to name a few.

 Spring Trees and Bushes